“Put your heart, mind and soul into even your smallest acts. This is the secret of success” –Swami Sivananda

 Doesn’t it make more sense to prevent zinc deficiency in the first place and fight off these diseases before they occur?
 Hopefully, this discussion will serve as motivation to determine whether you or members of your family are deficient in this essential nutrient.

 In order to fully appreciate the complexity of human nutrition, a brief review of its essential components may be helpful.
-The five phases
+The five phases of nutrition are:

 Each phase is essential and must properly complement all of the other phases.
 For the nutritional process to be effective, all components must be fully functional.
 While this discussion focuses on the specific nutrient, zinc, the same is true for each and every one of the countless vitamins, minerals, trace minerals, factors and cofactors that your body needs in order to function properly.